Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Peel

-A peel is a flat, shovel-like tool used to transfer loaves, or sourdough pizza dough in and out of the oven.
+A peel is a flat tool used to transfer bread into and out of the oven.

-They’re usually made of wood or metal.
-Peels help bakers to easily slide dough onto a baking stone or directly onto the oven rack.
+Peels are usually made of wood or metal and help bakers to easily slide dough onto a baking stone or directly onto the oven rack.

 I have 2 aluminum peels, one large 14″ pizza peel with a long wooden handle, and one smaller 8″ wide peel with a shorter handle.
 I use them both quite often in my sourdough baking!